snuzzolillo/Mysql-MariaDB-embedded/doc/TOPIC_02.md

 ```php
 	$parser = new clsDBParser("test");
 ```
-The "clsDBParser" class is part of *"db_mariadbparser.php"*.
+The "*clsDBParser*" class is part of *"db_mariadbparser.php"*.
 When the class is instanced it reads the Parent Script  (that is, "itself") looking for comment blocks enclosed within two specific tags.

-The "test" parameter used to instance the class is a reference to a DB-CONNECTOR.
+The "*test*" parameter used to instance the class is a reference to a DB-CONNECTOR.
 This connector is defined into *"db_mariadbparser.php"*.
 Yo must config this to your needs.
 #### The Tags descripctions
 |TAG             |Descripcion                          |
 |----------------|-------------------------------|